One dead and 22 injured after Isle of Wight crash between bus and two cars

 Hampshire Police said three other people travelling in a red Fiat Bravo with the woman who died at the scene were taken to hospital in a “serious condition”.

-The bus driver, a man in his 50s, was also believed to have been seriously injured, while 10 of his passengers and four who were in a silver Mini Cooper were taken to hospital as a precaution.
+The bus driver, a man in his 50s who had to be cut from his cab, was also believed to have been seriously injured, while 10 of his passengers and four who were in a silver Mini Cooper were taken to hospital as a precaution.

 Detectives were investigating the circumstances of the crash that happened at the junction with Betty Haunt Lane at about 12.45pm.